sqiprasanna/Regression-Analysis-on-Blog_Feedback/README.md

 # Regression-Analysis-on-Blog_Feedback
-Dataset contain featuresextracted from blog posts.
+Dataset contain features extracted from blog posts.
 Each observation in the dataset belongs to one blog post.
-The prediction task associated with the data is the prediction of the number of comments in upcoming 24 hours
+There are total 281 attributes in the dataset.
+The last attribute is our target attribute.We choose a basetime and select the blog posts before the selected basetime.
+The task associated with data is to predict how many comments the post will receive in upcoming 24 hours.